26wickhm/Wickham-Marisol-portfolio/pearl.md

 - **Top of handles**: `0.075 × D`

 ---

-## Handtools
-There were no handtools used in this project.
+**Handtools**: There were no handtools used in this project.
 The only thing that one would use would be a sander, but adapting the fillets in the design would make this much better.
 ---
 ## Final Design Views